Festo-Wampamba/Festo-Wampamba/README.md

 # Festo Wampamba
 **`Founder of Lupora Tech | System Administrator | Full-Stack Developer | Tech Educator`**

 Festo Wampamba is a Systems Engineer and the founder of Lupora Tech, a startup dedicated to engineering ground-up solutions for the African tech ecosystem.
-While a seasoned Full-Stack Developer, his core expertise lies in Systems Administration and Networking, ensuring that the innovations built at Lupora Tech are backed by robust, high-performance infrastructure Wampamba muw
+While a seasoned Full-Stack Developer, his core expertise lies in Systems Administration and Networking, ensuring that the innovations built at Lupora Tech are backed by robust, high-performance infrastructure Wampamba mu

 <p align="left">
        <a href="https://www.youtube.com/channel/UCSiPOa3Vowwi42t1BysexmQ?sub_confirmation=1">